DosiBridge/dosibridge-agent-CE/MULTIPLE_COLLECTIONS_RAG.md

-# Multiple Collections Dynamic RAG System - কিভাবে কাজ করে
+# Multiple Collections Dynamic RAG System - How It Works

 ## 📊 System Architecture